VitaliBanmann/VitaliBanmann/README.md

-<h2 align="center">Hi 👋!
-My name is Vitali and I'm learning to code, i´m from NRW Germany.</h2>
+<h2 align="center">Hi!
+My name is Vitali, I'm from NRW, Germany, and currently learning to code.
+I'm looking for a job where I can support your team and continue to grow my skills.</h2>

 ###